The Movie Beijing Doesn’t Want You to See | Yan Ma

 I mean, the whole, you know, the whole economy was closed down ultimately, right?

-And certainly that decision on the CCB side played a role in that, whatever the total decision making was.
+And certainly that decision on the CCB side played a role in that, whatever the total decision-making was.

-And all of this, to be honest, I just feel it's everywhere because we are so closely connected to China in so many ways.
+Notice, to be honest, I just feel it's everywhere because we are so closely connected to China in so many ways.

 I'll give you a fun example.

-I'm just giving you an example like this to show that to them, it's really, there's no boundaries, like they do anything necessary to get what they want.
+I'm just giving you an example like this to show that to them, it's really, there's no boundaries.

-The so-called collaboration with the Western companies allow them to do all kinds of like commercial espionage and even many influence are made on the foreign politicians.
+And the so-called collaboration with the Western companies allow them to do all kinds of commercial espionage.

 So this, yeah, that's what I'm saying.

-Yeah, yeah, there's, yeah, I heard that on the news, yeah.
+Yeah, I heard that on the news.

 So what has been the response of the film?